joemcgill/debug-media/readme.txt

 == Changelog ==

+= 0.2.0 =
+* Adds information about Imagick resource limits, when available.

-= 0.1 =
+= 0.1.0 =
-* Adds basic media debugging info to the debug bar
+* Adds basic media debugging info to the debug bar.